TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-error10928-reqeustlimitforthedatabasereached.md

 ## **Recommended Steps**

-For an immediate solution, scale your database to a larger DTU-based service tier sufficient to handle the workload.
+For an immediate solution, scale your database to a larger service tier sufficient to handle the workload.

 Longer-term, you should try: